9 Reasons Why You Should Make Vinaigrette

 Instructions

-• Drizzle and whisk in 3 tablespoons of extra virgin oil to bowl until emulsified.
+• Drizzle in and whisk in 3 tablespoons of extra virgin oil to bowl until emulsified.
 Taste for seasoning.
 Add a small pinch of salt and more pepper, if desired.

 Drizzle the vinaigrette over your salad greens and gently toss with tongs.